-III.1.5 Base the Human Intrusion Standard on Consideration of a Single Stylized Intrusion Event
+III.1.5.
+Base the Human Intrusion Standard on Consideration of a Single Stylized Intrusion Event

 The ANS Committee recognizes that the Human Intrusion Standard specified by the EPA for the Yucca Mountain in 40 CFR 197.25 and 40 CFR 197.26 is site specific and cannot be adopted as is for a generic site.
 We also conclude, however, that that approach specified by the EPA in 40 CFR Part 191 is inappropriate for a generally applicable standard.
-As seen in the compliance certification analyses done for the WIPP [10]), requiring inadvertent human intrusion to be included in probabilistic evaluations of the natural evolution of the site can create a situation where licensing decisions may be dominated by irreducible uncertainty regarding human actions in the far future, rather than on the merits of the site and repository design.
+As seen in the compliance certification analyses done for the WIPP [11]), requiring inadvertent human intrusion to be included in probabilistic evaluations of the natural evolution of the site can create a situation where licensing decisions may be dominated by irreducible uncertainty regarding human actions in the far future, rather than on the merits of the site and repository design.

-The committee concludes that the general approach specified in 40 CFR Part 197, requiring analysis of the consequences of a stylized human intrusion scenario consisting of subsurface groundwater releases from a single inadvertent and undetected drilling event that penetrates a single waste package, regardless of the probability of its occurrence, is preferable to the approach taken in 40 CFR Part 191.
-This approach will appropriately emphasize the merits of the site geology and repository design while removing speculation about future human actions.
+The Committee concludes that the general approach specified in 40 CFR Part 197, requiring analysis of the consequences of a stylized human intrusion scenario consisting of subsurface groundwater releases from a single inadvertent and undetected drilling event that penetrates a single waste package, regardless of the probability of its occurrence, is preferable to the approach taken in 40 CFR Part 191.
+This approach will appropriately emphasize the merits of the site geology and repository design while removing speculation about future human actions, and is consistent with the approach taken in many other national programs (See Appendix B.6).